 I was sixteen years old when I experienced a death that I could remember.
 Matter of fact my friend and would be sister in law (I married her brother 2 years later) died the day after my 16th birthday.
 At that moment I grew up fast and I didn’t even realize it was happening.
 I stepped up and was the single support system for my then boyfriend.
 I helped him take care of his sisters three kids that were left behind along with his parents.
 They were 2, 3 and & 7 years old.
 Although I could not replace his sister, coming into his family did help fill a void in some way.

 I continued to date him while finishing my senior year of High School.
 This tragedy made us stronger and he loved me even more for being by his side every step of the way.
 I was an angel in his eye, I could do no wrong, and he put me on a pedestal.
 I never doubted his love for me and he was never ashamed to show it.
 We were the fun, happy go lucky couple that you loved to hang out with.
-Three months after I graduated High School I moved to North Carolina with him.
+Three months after I graduated High School I moved in with him.
 We found jobs and would be a support system to help his parents with his nieces and nephew.
 Christmas 2007 (1.5 years later) he proposed and I was thrilled to be his wife; I was 17 years old.
 Our life was not perfect but there was no place I would rather be.
-Two months later I was over North Carolina and we moved back to the DC area.

 It took some time to adjust to being back in the area and we did not have our own place.
 Red Flags began to pop up and I ignored them, he was just stressed out.
 I found a job, and I helped him find a job.
 We secured our marriage license and planned to wed at the Justice of the Piece.
 On July 24, 1998, we became husband and wife.
 A month later we moved into our own place the abuse began.
 He was drinking a lot, mixing drugs, and running the streets.
 I would question where he had been when he was late picking me up from work.
 That would turn into an argument.
 He would leave home or people I did not know would come to our home.
 Sometimes I cared and other times I simply did not.
 We would argue, kiss and makeup and everything was all good again.